Diversity and Equity

 - Assess relevant Student Learning Objectives (SLOs)

-- Provide professional development to faculty in order to close the loop
+- Provide professional development to faculty

 Various professional organizations provide useful resources that can further faculty’s learning about issues related to Diversity and Equity.
 Below are links for resources provided by the American Psychological Association (APA), National Association for the Education of Young Children (NAEYC), National Education Association (NEA), Society for Research on Adolescence (SRA), and the Society for Research on Child Development (SRCD).